avery-gfs/Computer-Science-3/01-warm-up/warm-up.md

 16. Get numbers as input from over and over.
 For each input, print out the maximum of the numbers entered so far.

-17. Get numbers as input from over and over.
-For each input, print out the sum of the numbers entered so far.
-Stop taking input once the sum exceeds 100.

-18. Get a number `n` as input.
+17. Get a number `n` as input.
 Print out a line of "+" characters repeated `n` times.

+18. Get a number `grade` as input.
+Print out the letter grade (A B C D F) for `grade`.

 19. Get a number `n` as input.
-Print out the `n`th letter of the alphabet.

-20. Get a number `grade` as input.
-Print out the letter grade (A B C D F) for `grade`.

-21. Get a number `n` as input.
 Print out the prime factorization of `n`.

-22. Print out the first 10 Fibonacci numbers.
+20. Print out the first 10 Fibonacci numbers.

-23. Split the string "once there was a way to get back homeward" into a list of words.
+21. Split the string "once there was a way to get back homeward" into a list of words.

-24. Print out the first 10 characters of the string "once there was a way to get back homeward".
+22. Print out the first 10 characters of the string "once there was a way to get back homeward".

-25. Print out the string "once there was a way to get back homeward" with the first 10 characters removed.
+23. Print out the string "once there was a way to get back homeward" with the first 10 characters removed.

-26. Get a string as input.
+24. Get a string as input.
 Check whether or not the string contains the substring "home".

-27. Get a string as input.
+25. Get a string as input.
 Check whether or not the string contains the substring "home" without using built-in string search functionality.

-28. Get a line of input from the user that is a string of numbers separated by spaces.
+26. Get a line of input from the user that is a string of numbers separated by spaces.
 Convert the input to a list of numbers.

+27. Round all of the numbers in a list.

-29. Filter a list of numbers to contain only even numbers.
+28. Filter a list of numbers to contain only even numbers.

-30. Round all of the numbers in a list.

-31. Get a list of numbers as input, sort it, and print it out.
+29. Get a list of numbers as input, sort it, and print it out.

-32. Get a list of numbers as input, sort it, and print it out (without using built-in sorting functionality).
+30. Get a list of numbers as input, sort it, and print it out (without using built-in sorting functionality).

-33. Reverse a list.
+31. Reverse a list.

-34. Reverse a list without using built-in reverse functionality.
+32. Reverse a list without using built-in reverse functionality.

-35. Make a list representing a deck of cards.
+33. Make a list representing a deck of cards.
 Each card should be a string in the form "(value) (suit)" where value is one of (A 2 3 4 5 6 7 8 9 10 J K Q) and suit is one of (♠ ♥ ♣ ♦).
 Print out the deck.

-36. Make a copy of the card deck, shuffle the copied deck, and print it out.
+34. Make a copy of the card deck, shuffle the copied deck, and print it out.

-37. Make a copy of the card deck, shuffle the copied deck, and print it out (without using built-in shuffle functionality).
+35. Make a copy of the card deck, shuffle the copied deck, and print it out (without using built-in shuffle functionality).

+36. Select 6 random cards from the deck (allowing duplicate selections).

-38. Select 6 random cards from the deck.
+37. Select 6 random cards from the deck (without duplicate selections).

-39. Get a number `n` as input.
+38. Get a number `n` as input.
 Calculate the "change" for `n`; that is, the smallest set of quarters, dimes, nickles, and pennies to make `n` cents.

-40. Load the text of the play "Hamlet" and calculate the 10 words that appear most frequently in the play.
+39. Load the text of the play "Hamlet" and calculate the 10 words that appear most frequently in the play.

-41. Print out all the permutations of the numbers (1 2 3 4).
+40. Print out all the permutations of the numbers (1 2 3 4).

-42. Print out all the subsets of the numbers (1 2 3 4).
+41. Print out all the subsets of the numbers (1 2 3 4).

-43. Make a bar chart for a list of integers.
+42. Make a bar chart for a list of integers.
 For example, for the numbers (1 4 2 5 3) generate:

 ```
    X